taylorelley/f1_fantasy/readme.md

 3. **Updating Data**:
    - To update default data, upload new files and check "Save these files as default data"
    - To use different data temporarily, upload files without checking the box
+4. **Viewing Statistics**:
+   - Click the "Statistics" link in the navigation bar
+   - Charts show VFM rankings and upcoming race affinities
+   - Use "Export Stats" to download an Excel summary
+5. **Queued & Scheduled Runs**:
+   - Optimisations are placed in a background queue
+   - Configure SMTP and a cron schedule on the Administration page to receive weekly results via email

 ## Data File Formats